Frequently Asked Questions

 • For the most part, no. Policy 3300 mostly does not apply to schools authorized by the PCSB.
 Administrative proclamations by the State Board or West Virginia Department of Education only apply in narrow circumstances specifically identified by the legislature in the charter school law.
 For example, participation in the state accountability system is a rare instance in which Policy 3300 is applicable to PCSB authorized schools, since the statute explicitly mentions the State Board will ensure “the accountability of public charter schools for meeting the standards for student performance required of other public school students.”

-• Members of the governing board for the prospective charter school may use the PCSB application form or the State Board's application form.
+• Members of the governing board for the prospective charter school may use the PCSB application form.

 • No. Your family is simply responsible for contacting the desired charter school and enrolling directly with the charter school.